tdmrhn/blocks-scanner/README.md

 For support, bug reports, or feature requests, please visit the [GitHub repository](https://github.com/tdmrhn/blocks-scanner) and create an issue.

 ## Version
+= 0.5 =
+* Fixed output escaping function for some strings

 = 0.4.1 =
 * Check exact drop down value